nikaaluu/neurothesis/README.md

 The Scripts were written in Python 3.12.5 on VSCode
 - Python 3.12.5
 - Install required libraries with 'pip install -r requirements.txt'

+## Usage
+This code was developed as part of my BTR and is shared for academic purposes only.

+Please contact me if you would like to reuse or adapt any part of it! :D

+## Acknowledgments
+I would like to thank Dr. Silvia Bolognin and Dr. Virginia Cora for their aid and guidance throughout the project, and Cenk Erdoğan for assistance with coding and technical support